I would like to introduce y’all to the last pumpkin cake recipe you’ll ever need.

 - Pour into a well greased 11X17" rimmed baking pan (aka sheet pan)

 - Bake for 22 to 28 minutes, or until a dry spaghetti noodle comes out slightly crumby

 - Let cool and then frost with Cream Cheese Frosting (I freeze it for about 30 minutes after frosted)

-Frosting - This is going to be a consistency thing so add and take away until it reaches your desired consistency.
+Frosting - This is going to be a consistency thing so play around with vanilla and powdered sugar until it reaches your desired consistency and taste.